aaronbloomfield/ics/hws/hw-movie-night.md

   (1996), where a Mac computer uploads a virus to an alien's computer, does not qualify based on (3)
 - [The Matrix](https://en.wikipedia.org/wiki/The_Matrix) (1999) does
-  not meet (3), since it's set in the far future (well, mostly)
+  not meet (3), since it's set in the far future (whoops!  spoiler...)

 Below are some possible selections.
-Note that we may not have seen each of these movies, so if it violates the time period requirement, then that movie will be an invalid choice.  *We are not stating that these movies are necessarily good movies!* So check the review for yourself first.
+Note that we may not have seen each of these movies, so if it violates the time period requirement, then that movie will be an invalid choice (let us know if that's the case).  *We are not stating that these movies are necessarily good movies!* So check the review for yourself first.
 We are only stating that these movies fulfill the requirements set above.
-After each movie name is the year of release, the rating on [Rotten Tomatoes](https://www.rottentomatoes.com/), and the "tag", which will be needed for submission.
+After each movie name is the year of release, the rating on [Rotten Tomatoes](https://www.rottentomatoes.com/) (as of the fall of 2018), and the "tag", which will be needed for submission.
 The movies are sorted by the year of their release.

 - [WarGames](https://en.wikipedia.org/wiki/WarGames) (1983): [93%](https://www.rottentomatoes.com/m/wargames); tag: `wargames`
 - [Sneakers](https://en.wikipedia.org/wiki/Sneakers_(1992_film)) (1992): [80%](https://www.rottentomatoes.com/m/sneakers); tag: `sneakers`